batonogov/gitlab-auto-mr/README.md

 - ✅ Compatible with GitLab CI/CD
 - ✅ Cross-platform support (Linux, macOS, Windows)
 - ✅ Built with Go 1.24 for optimal performance
+- ✅ Update existing MRs with new commits and metadata
+- ✅ Smart MR detection and management

 ## Docker Images